Assistance in deserving cases

 My 8 year old son suffered a catastrophic accident, which left him requiring full time care.
 As a result, I had to stop work to care for him full-time over several years.
 As a result, our family went into substantial debt, and were under significant stress.
 After several years, I wanted to return to practise but did not have the resources to fund my return.
 I contacted the NSW Bar Association’s Benevolent Fund.
 The Fund agreed to make a short-term contribution to the cost of accommodation in chambers, which was enough to allow me to re-establish myself in practice.

-For more information about the Benevolent Association, or to request assistance, please contact:
+For more information about the Benevolent Association, or to request assistance, please contact the director of BarCare: